 There are several clear advantages to adding Cloudflare to a Cloudways site.

-The first is faster load times.
 Cloudflare caches your static assets, images, CSS, JavaScript, at the data centre nearest to each visitor.
 This reduces the load on your Cloudways server and shortens the response time your visitors experience.

-The second is DDoS protection.
 Cloudflare automatically filters malicious traffic and absorbs volumetric attacks before they reach your server.
 The free plan includes basic DDoS mitigation; paid plans add more sophisticated protection layers.

-The third is free SSL.
 Cloudflare provides a free SSL certificate for your domain through its Universal SSL feature.
 This means even if your Cloudways server runs HTTP internally, visitors always connect to your site over HTTPS.

-Finally, Cloudflare improves redundancy.
 If there is a short-lived issue with your Cloudways server, Cloudflare can continue serving cached pages to visitors rather than showing them an error.

 Recommended Cloudflare Settings for Cloudways WordPress Sites